cesar-douady/open-lmake/README.md

 	- words may be abbreviated using only consons such as src for source
 	- these may be combined as in dst for destination
 	- words may further be abbreviated to a single letter when name spans no more than a few lines
+	- words include standard name such as syscall names or libc functions
 - special cases :
 	<table>
 	<tr> <th> abbrev    </th> <th> full-name              </tdh </tr>